alahl1/GameHighlightProcessor/README.md

 ecsTaskExecutionRole
 AmazonEC2ContainerRegistryFullAccess

-Click on the box beside the role, name the group something you will remember.
+Click on the box beside the role, name the group ecsTaskExecutionRole.
+The name is important because it is called in some of the scripts.
+Copy and Paste name to avoid spelling errors.
 Click create group

 Under the user groups section, select the group you recently created